jakbrtz/Literally-You/README.md

 ## Bot Commands

 To designate a channel, type `UwUchannel #channelname`.
-Make sure that #channelname turns into a hyperlink.
+Make sure that `#channelname` turns into a hyperlink.

-To pick a type of repetition, type `UwUmode mode`.
-The modes could be:
+To pick a type of message, type `UwUmode mode`.
+Your options for `mode` are:

 * uwu